philippd/angularjs-style-guide/README.md

 #Modules
 * Use lowerCamelCase names for modules
-* Module hierarchies are separated by `.` in the example above we would therefore have the following module names
+* Module hierarchies are separated by `.` in the example above we would therefore have the following module names: app, app.common, app.applicationModule1 and app.applicationModule2

-    .
-    └── app
-        ├── app.common
-        ├── app.applicationModule1
-        └── app.applicationModule2

 #Controllers